 Non-Starch Polysaccharides

-Non-starch polysaccharides (NSPs) is the name of a category of chemicals found naturally in plants.
+Non-starch polysaccharides (NSPs) is a category of chemicals found naturally in plants.

 - dietary fibre (British English spelling)